michaelharris1525/StartUpTourneyBracket/public/README.md

 (REQUIRED STARTUP SERVICES)
 This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.
+Able to receive request by using both app and requests.
+Using Bcrypt to have more security with logging in.
+You get the requests from the user based on the password and username of the user, but it is saved the first time. if you try using a different one, it should not work, because of the ability to save and bcrypt in the index.js file for reading the logins of the user.
+Many other notes are made on the index.js code itself and the normal or simon code is commented on the bottom and was used as referenced.